donny-son/dons-thoughts/content/posts/cronjob-with-conda/index.md

 First, remember that you have two versions of `crontab`.
 One will be `sudo crontab` which has super user privilege and the other is `crontab` that is associated with your account.

-First, check your `conda env` path.
+Then, check your `conda env` path.
 This will be essential when you want your script to run under a specific conda environment.
 If the environment is not specified and your python script uses certain packages associated only with that environment, import errors will occur.

 ```shell
 (base) dongookson➜~» conda env list